Gracita Arrindell: Biography

+In Looking Back to Move Forward (2006), Arrindell edited a collection of speeches by former Prime Ministers of the Netherlands Antilles.

-Arrindell was the first woman to be elected President of the Parliament of Sint Maarten.
+Arrindell was the first person to be elected President of the Parliament of Sint Maarten.
 She held the role of President for two terms: the first from 10 October 2010 to 14 July 2012; the second from 24 June 2013 to 9 October 2014.
 During her tenure she was also the leader of the PPA.
 She has spoken out against the nepotism that has been common in political appointments on the island.

+In 2022, she was chair of the supervisory board of Directors of the Princess Juliana International Airport.

-In Looking Back to Move Forward, Arrindell edited a collection of speeches by former Prime Ministers of the Netherlands Antilles.
-She is president of the Peridot Foundation, an organisation she founded to combat domestic violence in Saba, Sint Eustasius and Sint Maarten.
-She was also chair of the Supervisory Board of Directors of the Princess Juliana International Airport.
+In 2024, she was president of the Peridot Foundation, an organisation she founded to combat domestic violence in Saba, Sint Eustasius and Sint Maarten.

+In 2024, she was Deputy Minister Plenipotentiary.
+In the same year she published From Slavery to Freedom.

 Awards

 In 2009 she was recognised with an Emerald Award from the Women of Great Esteem (WGE) Organization.